If you’re in search of the best things to do in Tralee, you’ve landed in the right place.

 As mentioned earlier, Tralee is home to a clatter of the best places to visit in Kerry, so if you make it your base for a night or two, you’ll have an endless number of things to see closeby.

-Beginning and ending in the fine little town of Dingle (more on there later), the Slea Head Drive is a circular route taking in some of Ireland’s mightiest scenery, historic sites, charming villages and twisting little roads.
+This is a circular route taking in some of Ireland’s mightiest scenery, historic sites, charming villages and twisting little roads.

 The loop is about 30 miles long and we definitely encourage you not to rush it!
 A few spots along the way to not miss: Coumeenoole Beach, Blasket Islands, Three Sisters mountain peaks, the Sleeping Giant and Ballyferriter village.